-(i) Replacement of Existing Structure.
+(i) Replacement of Existing Structure

-Replacement of a conforming principle structure existing as of the effective date hereof, may encroach into the required setback provided the replacement does not increase the area or extent of the encroachment more than the existing structure.
+Replacement of a conforming principal structure existing as of the effective date hereof, may encroach into the required setback provided the replacement does not increase the area or extent of the encroachment more than the existing structure.

-(ii) Averaging of Setbacks of Existing Structures.
+(ii) Averaging of Setbacks of Existing Structures

-If the waterfront setback of existing principal structures within a distance of one hundred fifty (150) feet on either or both sides of a lot is less than the required setback, the setback may be reduced to the average alignment of such structures.
+If the setback from the waterfront of existing principal structures within one hundred fifty (150) feet on either or both sides of a subject lot is less than the minimum required setback, the setback for the subject lot may be reduced to the average setback of such neighboring structures.